mariluzluna/CISC3160-Lab3/README.md

 Pseudocode - Check-Out List

-`User will add items to the list :
+`user will add items to the list :
 	For user enter item to list :

 	if user enter item and press button add
 		Add item to the list orderly
 	else